PyLadiesBerlin/resources/workshops/20_python_beginners_workshop/manual/installation_party.md

 We ask you to install two things:
 1. Python 3 interpreter, so that you can run your code.
-2. Pycharm - a powerful editor[^1] to make your programming efforts easier.
+2. Pycharm - a powerful programming environment to make your programming efforts easier.

 ## Table of Contents
 * [Installing Python 3](#installing-python-3)